daiwikmh/sidetrade/README.md

 For issues or questions:
 - Open an issue on GitHub
-- Contact via Telegram: @sidetradeshift_bot
+- Contact via Telegram: @yurishift_bot

 ## Acknowledgments